Iframes and Process Allocation

 Conclusion

-We explored how Chromium groups iframes and tabs into processes based on origin, and how this may affect the performance of a web architecture; with iframes being used more frequently to facilitate micro-frontend and third-party extension host architectures on the web, this is particularly important.
+We explored how Chromium groups iframes and tabs into processes based on site, and how this may affect the performance of a web architecture; with iframes being used more frequently to facilitate micro-frontend and third-party extension host architectures on the web, this is particularly important.

 Understanding these process fundamentals and trade-offs can help web developers decide on an architecture that best fits their requirements and can help understand bugs and performance degradations in complex frontend systems.